petecarapetyan/cc/doc/10--docs/10--kb/250--finalproject/questions.rocket.md

 - Did you have any many to many relationships and did the ORM handle them well?
 - Were there external REST APIs used?
 If so what went well, what didn't?
 - Were there entities used that were not persisted to the database?
+- Comments protected from sql injection?
+- What was the motivation for this app?
+- How did store images in db?
+- Did you use a template for the visuals?
+- What was the trickiest part?  most difficult part?
+- If movies api then why movies in db
+- What api did you use and did you have to pay?

+## If the developer put up his app weeks in advance:

+- What bugs did you have to fix?
+- Were all the bugs discovered by the first users?
+- Did the bugs fit a pattern that you expected?
+Or were there surprises?
+- How long did it take to fix the bugs?
+- Did you find that people reported bugs or just didn't tell you?